Fector101/Fector101/README.md

 Hey I'm Fabian
 ---
-i have a lot of experience with Kivy android and some experience with kotlin, I'm open for all kinds of work.
+i have a lot of experience with android development with kivy and kotlin, I'm open to all kinds of work.

 you can reach me on:
 email: fector101@yahoo.com